natepisarski/validationer/README.md

 # validationer
 > Make validation the easiest thing you do

-Validationer is a Javascript library for validating objects.
-It excels in doing very complex validations, which can then be nested, composed, and all-around re-used for future validations.
-This package is both the engine which does the validating, as well as some out-of-the-box validations.
+Validationer is a Javascript library for live input validation.
+It is (mostly) just an engine for building validation rules that can be composed, combined, and chained together in special ways.
+We also provide some validations out-of-the-box.

+This library is specifically designed for validating entire Javascript objects, particularly ones which have deep nested data, but a known schema.

 # Examples